Get exclusive member benefits & effect social change. Join Today

 It’s important that you get tested for the virus and you should encourage your partner to get tested.
-If you’re pregnant and test positive for HIV/AIDS, talk with your doctor about effective medical interventions that can significantly reduce your baby’s risk of HIV infection.
+If you’re pregnant and test positive for HIV/AIDS, talk with your healthcare provider about effective medical interventions that can significantly reduce your baby’s risk of HIV infection.

 Written by: Valencia Higuera

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.